 In 1856, wife Catherine's parents headed west to Linn County, Iowa11, 12 and eldest son Lewis (from his first marriage) joined them, he would take up residence with step-aunt Mary Anna (Rauch) and her husband Andrew Steinagle.13

-By 1860, we lose track of the Levi's daughters from his first marriage.
-Whether their absence is through death or marriage is unknown.
-There are no records that I have been able to uncover to show they ever married in Ohio and death records aren't reliable before the 20th century.
-The family is still in Liverpool Township14 and joining them is son William, working as a farmhand on the family farm with his step-siblings.
-(If the girls relocated to Iowa with the Rauch family, like brother Lewis, I have been unable to locate any proof to this.)
+By 1860, we lose track of the Levi's daughters from his first marriage, however the family is still living in Liverpool Township14 and joining them is son William, working as a farmhand on the family farm with his step-siblings.
+(I believe the girls relocated to Iowa with the Rauch family, like brother Lewis, but I have been unable to locate any proof to this.)

 When the Civil War broke out in 1861, Lewis took up arms in Iowa, enlisting on the 20 Sept 1861 in Iowa's 12th Infantry Co.
 D.15 Brother William followed suit in Ohio on the 13 Aug 1862 when he joined the 107th OVI, Co.
 D.16 William fared far better than Lewis, who died in July, one month before William registered for war.
 It's believed Lewis died while being held as a prisoner of war at Fulton County Jail in Atlanta.
 His regiment listed him as missing and taken prisoner at the Battle of Shiloh in Tennessee after his company surrendered following a lengthy fight.17, 18, G